 Setting long-term health goals can help you manage your diabetes.
 When setting goals, make sure they’re achievable and realistic, or you may give up.
 A good way to start is by setting S.M.A.R.T. goals, which are:

-- Specific: Ask yourself what you want to accomplish, how long it will take, and if the goal is ongoing.
+Ask yourself what you want to accomplish, how long it will take, and if the

 Consider enlisting a trusted ally and sharing your goals with them.
 Let them know what they can do to help you stay motivated and accountable such as a daily or weekly phone call or email, or being an exercise buddy.